Kevin McCarthy says he has votes to become US House Speaker

 Not since 1860, when the United States' union was fraying over the issue of slavery, has the lower chamber of Congress voted more than nine times to pick a speaker.
 Back then it took 44 rounds of ballots.

-The Speaker of the House is second in line to the presidency, after Vice-President Kamala Harris.
+The Speaker of the House is second in line to the presidency after Vice-President Kamala Harris.
 They set the agenda in the House, and no legislative business can be conducted there without them.

-In November, Republicans won the House by a slender margin of 222 to 212 in the chamber.
+In November's midterm elections, Republicans won the House by a weaker-than-expected margin of 222 to 212.
 Democrats retained control of the Senate.